• Skip to main content

 ACTUAL DESIGN - This is what we publish!
 (5)

-Once you have passed your safety tests, print the field sheet and get on the road!
+Once you have passed your safety tests, print the field sheet and you're ready to get on the road!

 Safety is of the utmost important at all times.
 Please make sure you have completed all training.
 Take the "Safety Quizzes" to confirm your knowledge - you must pass the quiz to join any of our community science teams.
 Once you have completed the quizzes, our team will be notified.
 Use the Data Sheet to take with you and submit back to us at citizensciencetlb@gmail.com